unlock-protocol/unlock/packages/paywall/README.md

 // If no provider is set, the library uses window.ethereum const provider = window.ethereum

-const paywall = new Paywall(paywallConfig, networkConfigs, provider)
+const paywall = new Paywall(networks)

+// set the configuration
+await paywall.setPaywallConfig(paywallConfig)

 // Loads the checkout UI
 const response = await paywall.loadCheckoutModal()